robertmartin8/ReasonableDeviations/_notes/FoCS.md

         handle ChangeError => change(till, amt);
 ```

 If a particular choice of coin makes it impossible to find change in the next recursive call, the handler undoes the most recent choice.
-If making change is impossible, the second pattern will eventually match an the ChangeError will be raise with no handler.
+If making change is impossible, the second pattern will eventually match and the ChangeError will be raise with no handler.

 An alternative to exceptions is to declare an `option` datatype, but this requires constant checking for NONE